EskoRautiainen/Launch-date-analysis/README.md

+The winning project of Hamk Diili 2024 🎉
-Video to the launch-date analysis project https://www.youtube.com/watch?v=JXHcLeWtYTo
+Link to the videogame launch-date analysis project https://www.youtube.com/watch?v=JXHcLeWtYTo